Kantele of the Runosong Culture and the Dialogue of Creativity

 Artistic Research

 The strongest pillar of the whole project is artistic research under all the research subjects.
-Not only does it determine my approach to research questions, it also includes the creation of new music.
-One of the aims was to organize a concert that looks at the improvisation being studied from the point of view of the listener and examines the involvement of the audience in making music and thereby building a dialogue.
+Not only does it determine the angle of approach to the research questions, but it also involves the creation of new music, both from my own point of view and from a pedagogical point of view – that is, helping others to find their own way of creating improvisation based on this tradition.